Medj41/Node-Generate-ReadMe-File/README.md

 Usage

-Ensure you are in the correct folder in your terminal.
-You can invoke this application by typing node index.js in the command line.
+make sure you are in the right folder in your terminal This application can be invoked by typing [node index.js] in the command line